World Eczema Day is September 14th and raises awareness of the chronic skin condition that affects one in five children in the UK.

 The family are backing ‘Eczema – It Gets Under Your Skin’ and want more people to be aware of the impact eczema can have on mental health.

-CEO of Eczema Outreach Support, Suzi Holland, welcomes World Eczema Day and hopes it shines a light on the mental impact eczema can have.
+CEO of Eczema Outreach Support, Suzi Holland, welcomes World Eczema Day.

 “Eczema – It Gets Under Your Skin is such an important campaign.
 Eczema can have a huge effect on both the person with the condition and their carers.